 Unbundled Loop providers are responsible for directly inputting updates to the E911 Automatic Location Identification (ALI) database via the service order input (SOI) process.
 The CenturyLink E911 Automatic Location Identification (ALI) database is managed by Intrado.

 For all other products, when submitting a Local Service Request (LSR) requesting new or additional service to an address, the E911 database is updated from the service order activity associated with your LSR.
-If the information in the E911 database is wrong for any reason, you must send an email to firstname.lastname@example.org.
-If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to email@example.com and fax a copy of the City/County notification of the change to CenturyLink, or you may alternately send an email and fax the notification from the City/County with the address change information to the fax number at 218-733-0187.
+If the information in the E911 database is wrong for any reason, you must send an email to email@example.com.
+If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to firstname.lastname@example.org and attach a copy of the City/County notification of the change to CenturyLink, or you may alternately send an email and fax the notification from the City/County with the address change information to the fax number at 218-733-0187.

 For PS/ALI Ordering information, refer to the following: